plastilinn/docs/pages/sections/Roadmap.md

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Roadmap using AI](https://www.perplexity.ai/search?q=videos+about+Roadmap:+plan+that+outlines+the+steps+and+strategies+needed+to+implement+a+business+model+solution.
-)&
+)

 ## 📰 Content type
 Content is of type template

 ## 📖 Description
-The concept of "Solution/Roadmap" in business modeling is a strategic plan that outlines the steps and strategies needed to implement a business model solution.
+The concept of "Roadmap" in business modeling is a strategic plan that outlines the steps and strategies needed to implement a business model solution.
 This roadmap serves as a guide for businesses to navigate their way from their current state to their desired future state.
 It is a critical tool for managing change, driving alignment, and facilitating decision-making within a business.

-Here are the key aspects of "Solution/Roadmap" in business modeling:
+Here are the key aspects of "Roadmap" in business modeling:

 - Vision: This is the desired future state of the business.
 The vision should be clear, compelling, and aligned with the business's strategic objectives.
 For example, a retail business might envision becoming the leading provider of sustainable fashion in its market.